Academy of Fine Arts Vienna: Structure

-The academy currently has about 900 students, almost a quarter of which are foreign students.
+The academy currently has about 900 students, almost a quarter of whom are foreign students.
 Its faculty includes "stars" such as Peter Sloterdijk.
 Its library houses about 110,000 volumes and its "etching cabinet" (Kupferstichkabinett) has about 150,000 drawings and prints.
 The collection is one of the biggest in Austria, and is used for academic purposes, although portions are also open to the general public.